luojilab/DataReporter/README.md

 */
 + (void)UploadFailed:(void *)nativeReporter
                  key:(NSInteger)key;
-The method is called after the report fails, and the method is called after the data fails to be reported through the network.
-Notify Reporter data report failure

 /**
 * Release the report instance, other methods can not be called after release *
 * @param nativeReporter The value returned by makeReporter */
 + (void)ReleaseReporter:(void *)nativeReporter;
-The method is to release the report instance method.
-When the report function is no longer used, the method is called to release the report instance.
 ## Note: After calling this method, you can no longer call any of the above methods.
 Because the instance has been released

 ## <a name="data_reporter_cn">DataReporter</a>